This recipe for my easy gluten-free pancake recipe made with yogurt and blueberries is sponsored by So Delicious®. Please see my disclosures.

 To make this gluten-free pancake recipe, you’ll need the following ingredients:

 The gist is, however, to combine all your dry ingredients in one bowl, then combine your wet ingredients in another bowl, then mix it all together.
-After the batter is combined well, you’ll simply fold in your blueberries to the batter.
+After the batter is combined, fold in the blueberries.

 Allow the batter to rest for about five minutes, which enables the flour to fully absorb the wet ingredients and results in a fluffier pancake.